neophob/PixelController/README.md

     #=========================
     startup.in.randommode=false

-Or you can save a preset and load that one per default if you start PixelController:
+Or you can save a preset and load that one per default if you start PixelController (per default, preset 0 will be loaded)

     #=========================
     #load a preset if PixelController starts?